tonethar/IGME-430-Spring-2021/core-skills/3-command-line-git.md

 - `cd` - by itself, will change the *cwd* to the user's login (i.e. home) directory
 - `pwd` - prints out the current path to the *cwd*
 - `ls` - lists out files and directories in the *cwd*
-- `ls -al` - lists out files and directories in the *cwd*, including "invisible" dot files
+- `ls -al` - lists out files and directories in the *cwd*, including "invisible" (those files whose name begins with a dot)
 - `mkdir dirName` - will create a new folder named *dirName*
 - `touch fileName` - will create an empty file named *fileName*
 - `rm fileName` - will delete *fileName*